DETAILED ACTION

 (b) CONCLUSION.—The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the inventor or a joint inventor regards as the invention.

-Claims 5-10 are rejected under 35 U.S.C.
-112(b) as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor regards as the invention.
+Claims 1, 4-6, and 9-10 are rejected under 35 U.S.C.
+112(b) as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor, regards as the invention.
+The instant rejection is either newly stated and is necessitated by claim amendment, or is maintained and updated based on claim amendment.

-Claim 5 recites “wherein the product for improving an intestinal environment includes at least one of… food, health functional food…”.
-It is not clear how the terms “health functional” are intended to further limit the term “food” because there is no discussion provided in the claims or the specification.
-Food is defined as “material consisting essentially of protein, carbohydrate, and fat used in the body of an organism to sustain growth, repair, and vital processes and to furnish energy” (merriam-webster.com/dictionary/food), which indicates that food in general is functional as it provides energy to an organism for growth, and that such functions can be linked to health because they contribute to growth, repair, and vital processes.
-Therefore, it is further not clear how the terms “food” and “health functional food” in he claim are differentiated.
-Cor compact examination, any food will be considered to read on both “food” and “health functional food”.
+Claim 5 recites “wherein the product for improving an intestinal environment includes at least one of… food, functional food…”.
+It is not clear how the term “functional” is intended to further limit the term “food” because there is no discussion provided in the claims or the specification.
+Food is defined as “material consisting essentially of protein, carbohydrate, and fat used in the body of an organism to sustain growth, repair, and vital processes and to furnish energy” (merriam-webster.com/dictionary/food), which indicates that food in general is functional as it provides energy to an organism for growth.
+Therefore, it is further not clear how the terms “food” and “functional food” in the claim are differentiated.
+For compact examination, any food will be considered to read on both “food” and “functional food”.
 The rejection may be overcome by clarifying the interpretation of the term.
 Claim 10 is similarly rejected.

 Claim Rejections - 35 USC § 101